yurnov/social-media-bot/README.md

 youtube shorts
 ```

-### Additionally, the bot can download videos from other sources (for example YouTube)—usually, videos shorter than 10 minutes work fine.
-Telegram limitation is 50MB for a video.
+### Additionally, the bot can download videos from other sources.
+Videos shorter than 10 minutes usually work fine.
+The Telegram limitation for a video is 50 MB.
 - To download the full video from YouTube add two asterisks before the url address.
 Example:
 ```